dragonfax/go_repl_plugin_example/README.md

 ### What it Does

 With this technique, there is only ever one Go process.
-The code you type is compiled live, and then loaded into the existing go process, as a shared library.
+The code you type is compiled live, and then loaded into the existing go process, as a Golang Plugin (like a shared library).

 Then its executed within the memoryspace of that single go process.
 No child processes are created, no RPC is done, no code is interpreted.

 Local variables are captured and available each new command you type.
+The command-plugin generation step includes them via some simple boilerplate templating.
+And they're current values are passed into the plugin by reference.

 ### How To